When you think about sales prospecting calls, what comes to mind?

 It’s up to you to do the same.

 Think about those three common challenges that most of your prospects will relate to.
-Now write them out and keep them in front of you, so you can reference them while you’re making prospecting calls.
+Now write them out and keep them in front of you, so you can reference them while you’re making sales prospecting calls.

-Prospecting Calls Tip 5: Engage, engage, engage.
+Sales Prospecting Calls Tip #5: Engage, engage, engage.

 Now that you’ve listed off the three challenges that you see consistently in your marketplace, it’s time to tie it all together and get your prospects talking.